 For the last decade, Valley Center has been in transition from being predominately agricultural to a more balanced rural-suburban and agricultural setting.
-When once over 90% of the water delivered by the District went to commercial agricultural users, the mix is now 63% agricultural 37% domestic-commercial.
+When once over 90% of the water delivered by the District went to commercial agricultural users, the mix is now 63% agricultural and 37% domestic-commercial.
 This is happening to Valley Center and other surrounding areas, such as Rainbow and Fallbrook, because of the decline in agriculture and the need for additional land dedicated to residential use.
 The decline in agricultural use is due in part to regulatory restrictions, labor costs and shortages, market competition, and the rapid rise in the cost of water over the last ten years.

 As a result, the District has seen a significant decrease in the volume of water deliveries to its customers.
-Water sales for the year ended June 30, 2020, totaled 15,691 acre feet.
-This is the third lowest volume of water sold since fiscal year 1972-1973 when we sold 14,588 acre feet.
-In addition, the volume of water purchased was 16,683 acre feet, which is the second lowest volume of water purchases, 15,145 acre feet, since fiscal year 1970-1971 the baseline year.
+Water sales for the year ended June 30, 2021, totaled 17,683 acre feet.
+Compared to just 15 years ago in Fiscal Year 2006-07, when the District sold 48,085 acre feet.
+Additionally, the volume of water purchased was 18,846 acre feet for the year ended June 30, 2021, which is among the lowest.
+By comparison, in Fiscal Year 2006-07, the District purchased 50,511 acre feet of water.

-As of January 1, 2020, the estimated population of the area serviced by the District was 28,507.
-The median age of the residents was 38.4 years, occupied housing units in the community totaled 8,140, and the median household income, not adjusted for inflation is estimated at \$98,918.
-At June 30, 2020, unemployment in California was 14.9%, San Diego County was 7.7%, and the local rate in the Valley Center Census Designated Place (CDP) was 6.4%.
-These figures are a result of the state of the economy due to the Coivid-19 Pandemic.
+As of January 1, 2021, the estimated population of the area serviced by the District was 26,780.
+The median age of the residents was 37.3 years, occupied housing units in the community totaled 8,167, and the median household income, adjusted for inflation is estimated at \$86,3261.
+At June 30, 2021, unemployment in California was 7.6%, San Diego County was 7.0%, and the local rate in the Valley Center Census Designated Place (CDP) was 3.2%.
+These figures are a result of the state of the economy due to the COVID-19 Pandemic.

 The District relies on the San Diego County Water Authority (SDCWA or "Authority") as its' sole source provider for treated potable water.
-The Authority imports water through the Metropolitan Water District of Southern California (MWD) system and its own aqueduct, storage and treatment system.
+The Authority imports water through the Metropolitan Water District of Southern California (MWD) system and its own aqueduct, storage, and treatment system.
 MWD obtains its water from two sources: the Colorado River Aqueduct and the State Water Project under a water supply contract with the Department of Water Resources.
 This water has become increasingly unreliable in recent years as deteriorating ecological conditions have led to regulatory restrictions on pumping water supplies from the Bay-Delta.
 The Bay-Delta is an inland river delta and estuary formed at the confluence of the Sacramento and San Joaquin Rivers east of San Francisco.
 It is a key water supply source for California including the millions of residents in San Diego County.
 In addition, the Authority's water supply portfolio also includes supplies secured in 2003 from the Colorado River.
 These supplies include a water conservation and transfer agreement with the Imperial Irrigation District and water conserved by two projects, the All American Canal

-San Diego Association of Governments (SANDAG) as of January 1, 2019, (data not yet available for 2020) in the Valley Center Statistical Reference Area, which encompasses part but not all of the District.
+1 San Diego Association of Governments (SANDAG) as of April 1, 2020, in the Valley Center Statistical Reference Area, which encompasses part but not all of the District.

 Lining Project and the Coachella Canal Lining Project.
 Additionally, the SDCWA added desalinated seawater to its water supply portfolio with the completion of the Carlsbad Desalination Plant in December 2015.
-This new supply reduces the region's dependence on water from the Colorado River and the Bay-Delta that is vulnerable to droughts, natural disasters and regulatory restrictions.
+This supply reduces the region's dependence on water from the Colorado River and the Bay-Delta that is vulnerable to droughts, natural disasters, and regulatory restrictions.